-DC solar power is pilot tested but not yet a Calgary Parks standard.
+DC solar power is pilot tested but not yet a Calgary Parks and Open Spaces standard.
 Where DC solar use is specifically approved during the pre-design stage, the following standards must be adhered to:

-- 1) DC Solar cabinets shall be sized as in cabinet guidelines for up to two Irrinet M controllers. - FM2 mast for solar panels and any antennas are required in the design. - 3) All wires shall be installed within the mast and come up through the cabinet pedestal. - 4) Wiring shall be appropriately sized for the solar design and distance to the cabinet. - 5) The pilot tested DC solar controller is the Morningstar MPPT.
-It must be of correct amperage for the site size and the charge controller must have a low voltage disconnect (LVD) option. - 6) Fuses or electrical breakers shall be installed between the solar panel and charge controller. - 7) A fuse or breaker shall be installed before the battery terminals. - 8) For power load reasons, only an approved portable radio (not mobile radio) shall be used. - 9) If the site design requires it, a cellular LTE modem can be used such as the Sierra Wireless RV50.

-- 10) For single Irrinet M DC controllers up to 24 stations (minimum specification), include:

-- 100 Ahr Battery

-- 120 W solar panel

-- FM2 mast with electrical entry.

-- Charge controller 10A MPPT with appropriate LVD for electrical current load.

-- Fuse and breakers on all power connections.

-- Grounding grid on cabinet.

-- Ground bar multi-connection.

-- HT750 radio only.

-- DC Latching Solenoid for hydrometer.

-- 11) For dual Irrinet M DC controllers up to 48 stations, include:

-- 175 Ahr battery or two 100 Ahr batteries wired in parallel.

-- 120 W to 150 W solar panel.

-- FM2 mast with electrical entry.

-- Charge controller 10A MPPT with appropriate LVD for electrical current load.

-- Fuse and breakers on all power connections.

-- · Grounding grid on cabinet.

-- Ground bar multi-connection.

-- HT750 radio only.
+- 1) DC Solar cabinets shall be sized as in cabinet guidelines for up to two Irrinet M controllers. - 2) FM2 mast for solar panels and any antennas are required in the design. - 3) All wires shall be installed within the mast and come up through the cabinet pedestal. - 4) Wiring shall be appropriately sized for the solar design and distance to the cabinet.

+- 5) The pilot tested DC solar controller is the Morningstar MPPT.
+It must be of correct amperage for the site size and the charge controller must have a low voltage disconnect (LVD) option. - 6) Fuses or electrical breakers shall be installed between the solar panel and charge controller. - 7) A fuse or breaker shall be installed before the battery terminals. - 8) For power load reasons, only an approved portable radio (not mobile radio) shall be used. - 9) If the site design requires it, a cellular LTE modem can be used such as the Sierra Wireless GL7500. - 10) For single Irrinet M DC controllers up to 24 stations (minimum specification), include: - 100 Ahr Battery - 120 W solar panel - FM2 mast with electrical entry. - Charge controller 10A MPPT with appropriate LVD for electrical current load. - Load and solar regulator side connections points require either fuses, breakers or disconnects on all power connections as required and as appropriate for the design. - Load and solar regulator side connections points require either fuses, breakers or disconnects on all power connections as required and as appropriate for the design. - Grounding grid on cabinet. - Ground bar multi-connection. - CP200D radio only. - DC Latching Solenoid for hydrometer. - 11) For dual Irrinet M DC controllers up to 48 stations, include: - 175 Ahr battery or two 100 Ahr batteries wired in parallel. - 120 W to 150 W solar panel. - FM2 mast with electrical entry. - Charge controller 10A MPPT with appropriate LVD for electrical current load. - Fuse and breakers on all power connections. - Grounding grid on cabinet. - Ground bar multi-connection. - CP200D radio only.